apache/airflow/docs/concepts.rst

 In addition to creating DAGs using context managed, in Airflow 2.0 you can also create DAGs from a function.
 DAG decorator creates a DAG generator function.
 This function when called returns a DAG.

 DAG decorator also sets up the parameters you have in the function as DAG params.
-This allows you to parametrize your DAGs and set the parameters when triggering the DAG manually.
+This allows you to parameterize your DAGs and set the parameters when triggering the DAG manually.
 See :ref:`Passing Parameters when triggering dags <dagrun:parameters>` to learn how to pass parameters when triggering DAGs.